-Workforce on site of over 250 - full time Safety Officer; Workforce on Site of 100 - 250 - 50% of Safety Officer's time; Workforce on site below 100 - as required for the Works but a minimum of 5 hours per week of Safety Officer's time where more than 20 workers.
+Workforce on site below 100

+- full time Safety Officer;

+- 50% of Safety Officer's time;

+- as required for the Works but a minimum of 5 hours per week of Safety Officer's time where more than 20

 The Contractor shall provide the Safety Officer with appropriate identification, including a white hard hat with red cross symbol and an identification badge.
 The appointment of the Safety Officer shall be in writing and copied to the Project Manager.
 The appointment shall include specific instructions to enforce these Specifications and delegated authority to take any action, measure or to issue instruction regarding their enforcement.
 All persons on Site shall be made aware of the name and authority of the Safety Officer and instructed to comply with any instruction or direction in safety matters, verbal or in writing issued by the Safety Officer.